chinghoi/CHPagerView/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

 ## Requirements
+- iOS 10.3 or later.
+- swift 5 or later.

 ## Installation